 Advanced DAMs will automate the creation of critical metadata, enable permission-based access to files on a user-specific level, and provide full visibility of your entire catalogue of brand material.

 Approval processes and annotations

 Passing new brand content up and down the chain of command and all around the Slack channels to get someone — anyone! — to sign off on it slows everyone down and is a recipe for a lack of brand consistency.

-Solid brand management software gives users the ability to create new content, add notes, notify other users of changes, and gives a bird’s eye view of production to managers.
+Solid brand management software allows users to create new content, add notes, notify other users of changes, and give managers a bird’s eye view of production.
 Getting approval for work quickly keeps your brand up to date and reduces delays in the creative process.

 👉 Consistent brands lead to better experiences.
 Check out The Brand Consistency Toolkit for an in-depth guide to consistency 👈

-Larger organisations might have dozens of different creative brand actions going on every day.
-Sales proposals need tailored brand content, the latest TikTok trend needs a logo with specific colors, and the next regional email marketing campaign includes a custom banner.
-Tracking all these different requests could be its own full time job.
+Larger organisations might have dozens of different creative brand actions daily.
+Sales proposals need tailored brand content, the latest TikTok trend needs a logo with specific colours, and the next regional email marketing campaign includes a custom banner.
+Tracking all these different requests could be its own full-time job.

-A simple way to improve your brand’s consistency is to show everyone your brand guidelines over and over again until they can recite them in their sleep.
+A simple way to improve your brand’s consistency is to repeatedly show everyone your brand guidelines until they can recite them in their sleep.
 Of course, that’s probably not ethical and is a process you would have to repeat every time something changes.